notwaldorf/diagramophone/README.md

 And that we call "open issues", are pretty annoying, and I'm working on fixing:

 * parent blocks are not centered above their children, which can lead to some nauseating arrow zig-zags
-* exporting the svg to a png loses the arrow heads; don't ask me why
+* exporting the svg to a png loses the arrow heads and the dotted lines; don't ask me why
 * the REPL get's very slow if you have a ton of blocks.
 This is because it's a dumb REPL, and on keyup redraws the entire diagram.